-By March 2024 we had reached 113,763 on our Priority Services Register.
-Customers may need extra help for a variety of reasons and indeed some customers who have certain conditions are sufficiently supported by carers or their family and do not want extra help.
-Nevertheless we predict that 290,000 households will need Priority Services by 2030, an increase of 190%.
+By March 2025, we had reached 152,838 households on our Priority Services Register.
+Customers may need extra help for a variety of reasons, and indeed, some customers who have certain conditions are sufficiently supported by carers or their family and do not want extra help.